syssam/wp-calypso/client/lib/create-selector/README.md

 );
 ```

-Since this is a reoccurring pattern, there is a shorthand for this situation.
+Since this is a recurring pattern, there is a shorthand for this situation.
 You can reduce the above to an array just the selectors:

 ```js
 createSelector(